INORGANIC CHEMISTRY

 calcium

-A soft, gray, metallic element that tarnishes rapidly on exposure to air.
+Calcium (Ca) is a soft, gray, metallic element that tarnishes rapidly on exposure to air.
 Calcium is one of the alkaline earth metals.
-It occurs commonly on Earth (see elements, terrestrial abundance), in various forms of its carbonate (CaCO3), e.g., chalk, limestone, and marble, and its sulfate (CaSO4), e.g. gypsum.
+It occurs commonly on Earth (see elements, terrestrial abundance), in various forms of its carbonate (CaCO3), e.g., chalk, limestone, marble, and calcite, and its sulfate (CaSO4), e.g., gypsum.
 Its compounds are used to make plaster, quicklime, Portland cement, and metallurgic and electronic materials.

 Calcium was discovered by Humphry Davy in London in 1808.
-Its name is derived from the Latin calx, meaning "lime".
+Its name is derived from the Latin calx, meaning "lime."
+It is derived by electrolysis of fused calcium chloride and is used as a reducing agent to prepare other metals and in alloys.

 Calcium is generally more reactive than magnesium but not as reactive as sodium or potassium.
 It reacts quite vigorously with water to form calcium hydroxide and hydrogen.
 If left exposed to air, it slowly oxidizes to calcium oxide.
 Calcium react with the halogens to form the corresponding halides.
 When heated, it reacts with nitrogen to form calcium nitride with sulfur to form calcium sulfide.

 All calcium compounds are ionic in nature and are generally less soluble than the corresponding magnesium compounds.
 Calcium sulfate, carbonate, chromate, and oxalate are all insoluble compounds.
-Gypsum, used in the anufacture of wallboard, is calcium sulfate dihydrate.
-Plaster of paris is calcium sulfate hemihydrate.
+Gypsum, used in the manufacture of wallboard, is calcium sulfate dihydrate.
+Plaster of Paris is calcium sulfate hemihydrate.
 Calcium oxide is called quicklime, and calcium hydroxide is called slaked lime.

 atomic number 20